alexanderknysh/montecarlo/README.md

     exit(1);
   }
 ```
-For example, if the input is `mpirun -n 8 16000` where 16000 is the total number of points no error will be shown and each subdomain will test 2000 random points.
-However, if number of points is of wrong type, not chosen, not positive, not integer or not divisible by number of processes we will get an error.
+For example, if the input is `mpirun -n 8 16000`, where 16000 is the total number of points, no error will be shown and each subdomain will test 2000 random points.
+However, if number of points is not chosen, not positive, not integer or not divisible by number of processes, we will get an error.

 Now we can seed random number generator and assign our local `local.fmin`, `local.rmin`, `local.xmin`, `local.ymin` variables:
 ```c